Children in entertainment must be in the care of either their parent, the children's legal guardian or an approved chaperone at all times.

 A chaperone's first priority is always to the child.
 They are the key person the child looks to for guidance, protection, clarification and support.

-The chaperone will legally take on some of the responsibilities of a parent, i.e. will act in loco parentis and exercise the care which a good parent might be reasonably expected to give that child.
+The chaperone will legally take on some of the responsibilities of a parent, as in they will act in loco parentis and exercise the care which a good parent might be reasonably expected to give that child.

 All chaperones must be licensed by their local council.
 They are required to undergo an enhanced Disclosure and Barring Service (DBS) check before undertaking sole supervision of children.